 Mt Ishiwari (石割山)

 Mt Ishiwari (石割山 Ishiwari-yama) is a mountain right next to Lake Yamanaka-ko, and its close proximity to Mt Fuji makes for some excellent scenery if the weather is in your favour.
-With good public transport access via a direct bus from Shinjuku to the trailhead, Mt Ishiwari can be climbed as a 10km day hike which should take just under 5 hours.
+With good public transport access via a direct bus from Shinjuku to the trailhead, Mt Ishiwari has a number of course options ranging from 4km to 10km, depending on if you want to visit the neighbouring Mt Hirao and Mt Ohira.
+We opted for the longer 10km day hike, which takes just under 5 hours.
 Mt Ishiwari is also known for being a 100 Famous Mountain of Yamanashi.

 With an elevation of 1413m, it can also be climbed in colder months, although I would double-check the trail conditions on YAMAP before climbing.
 Generally, the highest likelihood of snow is in February, and then there may be some snow on either side of that in January and March.